Extend the mold lifespan and speed up the mold exchange process

 Mold damages can be a significant concern for plastics manufacturers as they can lead to production delays, scrap or rework of defective parts, and increased maintenance costs.

-Furthermore, calibrating a machine after a mold exchange can be a very long and expert-demanding process, machine type independent, because calculating and testing manually requires lots of time and expertise, including many trial-error situations – something the plant’s owners want to avoid for sure in times of qualified workforce shortages.
+Furthermore, calibrating a machine after a mold exchange can be a very long and expert-demanding process, machine type independent.
+Calculating and testing manually requires lots of time and expertise, including many trial-error situations – something the plant’s owners want to avoid in times of qualified workforce shortages.

 One alternative for automatically identifying how quickly the mold should close and open at these different stages is the Automatic Ramp Calibration feature commonly available as a part of KePlast Software.